Rajgeel/feedback_fourm/README.md

 ## Getting Started

-Through this system student can give feedback on lecture quality, assignment quality and many other things with any messages or opinion regarding subjects which they want to share with their respective teachers.
+Through this system student can give feedback on lecture quality, assignment quality and many other things with any messages or opinion regarding each subject which they want to share with their respective teachers.

 ### Prerequisites